 Celebrating the Holidays After a Divorce

-Facing the holidays after a divorce, whether it’s your first year alone, or tenth year, can be fraught will stress and sadness.
-In our culture, holidays convey the idea of family and togetherness; a time of feasting and gift-giving.
+Facing the holidays after a divorce, whether it’s your first year alone or your tenth year, can be fraught will stress and sadness.
+In our culture, the holidays convey the idea of family and togetherness; a time of feasting and gift-giving.
 If this is your first season after divorce, the holidays can be especially stressful; activities and gatherings that you once experienced with your spouse are now practiced solo.

 Here Are Some Tips for Surviving the Holidays:

 Recognize that divorce is a major life change, and your finances and responsibilities may be completely different now.
 Make the adjustment ahead of time.

 2. Reach Out to Family and Friends It’s ok to ask for help from a support system; don’t wait for people to reach out.
 Most people are hideously busy during the holidays but want to support friends and family who need some extra time and attention.
 It will give you the closeness and togetherness that you have gotten used to during this time of year.

 3. Don’t Spend the Holidays Alone Similar to reaching out, don’t allow yourself to isolate and spiral.
 Hiding away is punishing yourself and possibly the people who love you, but it won’t punish your ex.
 Fill your time with family and friends to distract yourself from reflecting on your broken marriage.